-This is the 8th entry in a series on ‘putting the fun back into fundamental learning‘.
+This is idea 1, in a series on ‘putting the fun back into fundamental learning‘.

 One of the changes to the Inspections framework within FE within the UK, is that inspectors are now looking to see if students are enjoying themselves whilst they are learning.
 This is actually proving a really big challenge for some educators.

 One way that technology can be used to bring an element of ‘fun’ back into the learning process is by using game type activities as part of the process.
 I am not talking about high-tec immersive type games, but much simpler, types of activity, were the tutor enters the basic information about their subject and the computer converts this into an activity.
 We are lucky that there are many different game and activity templates out there, so we can use a wide variety in our teaching and learning (learners will quickly get bored of doing lots of crosswords, or lots of multi-choice questions).